pneyrinck/corecontrol/README.md

 ```
 C++ Projects

-To use CoreControl to your C++ project, add these files:
+To use CoreControl in your C++ project, add these files:
 * /includes/corecontrol.h
 * /module/corecontrol_interface.cpp
 * /module/corecontrol_library.c

-Javascript Projects
+To use CoreControl in your javascript project, add this file:
 * /js/corecontrol.js

 ### Core Control - Documentation

 ###### Core Control Modules

-Core Control "modules" represent the data models and control surfaces connected to Core Control.
-A module is nothing more than structured data.
-Internally, a module is represented and manipulated by using JSON standard technologies:
+Core Control "modules" represent the models and surfaces connected to Core Control.
+A module is structured data that an adapter uses to interface it to other modules.
+Internal to Core Control, a module is represented and manipulated using standard JSON technologies:

 * JSON Data Interchange Format - https://tools.ietf.org/html/rfc7159
 * JSON Schema - json-schema.org
 * JSON Pointers - https://tools.ietf.org/html/rfc6901
 * JSON Patch - https://tools.ietf.org/html/rfc6901

-The Core Control Module API is used to create, modify, and connect a module.
-A software programmer typically does not need to know anything how Core Control uses JSON, but it might help a software programmer better understand how flexible, extensible, and powerful the Core Control system is.
+Core Control has an easy-to-use software API so that a software programmer does not need to know anything how Core Control uses JSON internally.
+But a software programmer may find it helpful to understand how flexible, extensible, and powerful the Core Control system is.
+And a software programmer may need to understand JSON schema to best implement a module.
 Here is a partial JSON representation of the Cute Control module example:
 ```
 {
   type:'surface',